TheLastBilly/faketabletd/README.md

 make
 ```

 This will create a file called `build/bin/faketabletd` on the folder where you clonned this repository.
 To make this executable more accessible in the future, you can copy it into your `/usr/bin/` folder.
-For example:
 ```bash
 sudo cp build/bin/faketabletd /usr/bin
 ```

 ### Using faketabletd

 As of the writing of this guide, **faketabletd** requires **root** to work (yeah...), so in order to run it you will need to use `sudo`.
-For example:

 ```bash
 sudo faketabletd